The Bankrate promise

 Look for lower-cost housing

-If mom and dad are up for it, you might consider moving in with your parents for a while — at least until the pandemic eases.
+If mom and dad are up for it, you might consider moving in with your parents for a while.
 You’ll save big on housing costs, and you can also take advantage of the rent-free time to save aggressively.
-This will ensure that you’re ready to put down that security deposit (or down payment) as soon as you’ve locked in a job.
+This will ensure that you’re ready to put down that security deposit (or down payment) as soon as you’re financially stable.

 - Talk to your landlord or property manager.
 You may be able to get on a payment plan or defer your payments for a certain period of time.